lanyrd/mysql-postgresql-converter/README.md

 MySQL to PostgreSQL Converter
 =============================

-Lanyrd's MySQL to PostgreSQL conversion script.
+Based Lanyrd's MySQL to PostgreSQL conversion script.
 Use with care.

 This script was designed for our specific database and column requirements - notably, it doubles the lengths of VARCHARs due to a unicode size problem we had, places indexes on all foreign keys, and presumes you're using Django for column typing purposes.

+The script upgraded for compatibility with latest Python / MariaDB / MySQL / PostgreSQL versions.
+My aim is successfully to migrate and transfer a few gigs of MariaDB WordPress db to PostgreSQL.

 How to use
 ----------

 First, dump your MySQL database in PostgreSQL-compatible format

-    mysqldump --compatible=postgresql --default-character-set=utf8 \
-    -r databasename.mysql -u root databasename
+`mysqldump --compatible=postgresql --default-character-set=utf8 -r databasename.mysql -u root databasename`

 Then, convert it using the dbconverter.py script